FinancesToursEventsInternationalContact Us

 Students considering applying to the Undeclared option in Bachelor of Commerce who know they want to pursue co-op are encouraged to apply to a major with co-op.
 It's possible for all students to apply to co-op in their first year but space is limited.

-Students not admitted to co-op will automatically be considered for admission to the regular program (see alternate offers below).
+Students not admitted to co-op will automatically be considered for admission to the regular program (except for the Bachelor of Engineering, which is co-op admission only).
+See alternate offers below.

 There are some programs where we will automatically consider students for an alternate offer.
 Scenarios include:

-• Students not admitted to co-op will automatically be considered for the regular program.
+• Students not admitted to co-op will be considered for the regular program (except for the Bachelor of Engineering, which is co-op admission only).

-• Students who don't present the admission average for Bachelor of Science, Animal Biology or Bio-Medical Science will be automatically considered for Bachelor of Science, Biological Science.
+• Students who don't present the admission average for Bachelor of Science, Bio-Medical Science or Human Kinetics will be considered for Bachelor of Science, Biological Science.

 Mandatory